-Akara (also called Acaraje) is a fritter made from 'cowpeas' or black-eyed peas that is found in West African and Brazilian cuisines.
+Akara (also called Acaraje) is a fritter made from 'cowpeas' or black-eyed peas that are found in West African and Brazilian cuisines.
 The bean buns are deep-fried cakes made from black-eyed bean paste.

 Almonds are a very popular edible seed from the almond tree.
-Almonds are grown throughout the US, as well as many other countries outside of their native region in Iran and surrounding countries.
+They are grown throughout the US, as well as in many other countries outside of their native region in Iran and surrounding countries.

 Almonds are great on their own as a snack, either raw, roasted, smoked, or flavored.
 Amazing flavor combinations for your almonds include roasted salted, honey roasted almonds, smokehouse, sriracha flavored almonds, habanero or bbq flavored, wasabi and soy sauce flavored almonds, salt and vinegar almonds, dill pickle flavored almonds, sweet Thai chili flavored almonds, sea salt almonds, toasted coconut almonds, chocolate covered almonds, oven-roasted blueberry almonds, curry-flavored almonds, chipotle roasted almonds, cinnamon almonds, mocha roasted almonds, and pumpkin maple roasted almonds.

 Almonds are on their own on this list, however, there are many 'A' list words that can be added from almond products such as almond milk, almond flour, almond paste, and almond butter to name a few!

 Amaranth is what's called a pseudocereal, it has a starchy seed that can be eaten like true cereals including oats, wheat, or rice.
 It is a whole grain that is a great gluten-free grain option like quinoa.